 Matt Eich tackles fatherhood, vulnerability within marriage, and the complications of family life in his new book “I Love You, I’m Leaving.”
-Pre-Order it starting now.
+Order it now.

 It’s been a whole two years since we published The Middle of Somewhere by Sam Harris.
 We took a moment to discuss what he’s been up to, why long term projects are fulfilling, and why it’s important to slow down.

 We were honoured to accept the challenge of making a “trade edition” of a beautifully crafted handmade book dealing with the difficult subject matter that suicide is.

 Interview with Agathe Rousselle, about her journey to San Francisco, to kill her demons by traveling and taking photographs.

 Joshua Rashaad McFadden will be going to cities across the USA to speak about his new book ‘Come to Selfhood’.